 (Change back to original yarn here if a contrasting heel was worked, and cut other yarn)

 N2: knit to end.

 Next Rnd: knit to end.

 Rnds 1–8: *k1tbl, p1* to end.

 BO all sts using Jeny’s Surprisingly Stretchy Bind Off.
 Cut yarn and draw through last st to secure.
-Weave in any loose ends, then soak in lukewarm water with wool wash added for 15–20 minutes.
-Squeeze out excess water and roll up gently in between two towels, then lay to dry on a flat surface (using sock blockers to shape your socks as they dry is optional, but recommended).
+Weave in any loose ends of yarn, then soak socks in lukewarm water with wool wash added for 15–20 minutes.
+Squeeze out excess water and roll socks up in between two towels, then lay them to dry on a flat surface (using sock blockers to shape your socks as they dry is optional, but recommended).

 BO: bind off

 CO: cast on

 k2tog: knit 2 together

 M1L: make 1 left (with left hand needle, lift strand of yarn between next and just worked stitches from front to back, knit this strand through the back loop)